 The Eastern Museum of Motor Racing was founded by a small group of racing enthusiasts in 1975.
 Featuring dirt track racing memorabilia such as vintage race cars, artifacts and a research library, the museum also includes a wide variety of racing machines like stock cars, motorcycles, Indy cars, NASCAR and drag cars.

 Spend your afternoon at Quarter Aces Drag-O-Way, an eighth-mile drag strip that opened in 1962.
+Trial runs begin in the morning, with eliminations taking place in the afternoon.

 Sunday Dining Suggestions